dmbarbour/glas/docs/GlasConfigLang.md

 ## Application Settings and Dynamic Configuration

 Some properties cannot be shared between applications.
-In these cases, the application may define ad-hoc `settings.*` methods, to be evaluated by the runtime or late-stage compiler (with very limited access to effects).
-The compiler may warn if settings are unrecognized.
-Alternatively, the runtime may provide `sys.refl.*` methods for dynamic configuration where suitable.
+In these cases, the application may define ad-hoc `settings.*` methods, to be evaluated by the runtime or late-stage compiler, with very limited access to effects.
+Alternatively, a runtime may provide `sys.refl.*` methods for dynamic configuration where suitable.

+Application specific settings should generally support indirection through the configuration.
+For example, instead of an application directly specifying a network port for HTTP and RPC requests, we might name an option detailed in the configuration file.
+This doesn't preclude direct configuration.

 Settings are especially suitable for 'static' integration.
 A compiler can produce a specialized runtime based on settings.
 For many properties, a runtime could reasonably support both mechanisms, and a compiler might specialize only if settings are used and the reflection API is dead code.